laolu-dev/laolu-dev/README.md

 ### I'm Toki Olaoluwa.
 You can call me Laolu😃.
 I am a software developer.
 I build mobile applications using Flutter.

 - 🔭 I’m working on becoming a fullstack developer.
-- 🌱 I’m currently learning Javascript and NodeJs.
+- 🌱 I’m currently learning python.
 - 👯 I’m looking to collaborate on any flutter projects.
 - 😄 I’m available for a flutter developer role.
 - 💬 Ask me about **Dart**, **Flutter**.